Adi-Vat/Excursions/z8Assembler_v2/README.md

-# Z8 Assembler (v2)
+# Z8 Assembler+Emulator (v2)
 ## Overview
 An assembler for my own assembly language, z8.
+And an accompanying emulator.
 Converts an assembly file to a hex file.
-The hex file can then be run by my [z8 Processor Core](/z8ProcessorCore/)
+The hex file can then be run by my [z8 Processor Core](/z8ProcessorCore/), or can be emulated by the z8 Emulator (in this project).

 [![](z8Assembler_v2Thumbnail.png)](https://youtu.be/_1obpcsb0C4)